Impact of strain on electron-phonon coupling of quantum emitters: Abstract

 \section{Abstract}

 Defects in semiconductors acting as optically active spin qubits are intriguing objects of fundamental study and future technological developments.
-These defect-based color centers are of particular interest for detection and response to physical variations such as pressure and strain.
-To investigate the defect emission response to strain, we have studied the vibrational structure of the negatively charged silicon vacancy ($\mathrm{V_{Si}^{-}}$) in 4H-SiC under applied tensile and compressive uniaxial strain using first-principles calculations.
-The strain variations of the emission spectrum can be explained by differing responses of bulk-like and quasi-localized vibrational modes.
-In particular, substantial differences are found between the hexagonal (\textit{h}) and quasicubic (\textit{k}) configurations of $\mathrm{V_{Si}^{-}}$ in 4H-SiC that result in a strain-induced improvement of the Debye--Waller factor for $\mathrm{V_{Si}^{-}}(h)$ under $+2\%$ uniaxial strain along the $a$-axis of 4H-SiC.
-Finally, strain-dependent changes in the phonon sideband enable distinguishing between compressive and tensile strain, opening up the possibility of magnetic field-free strain detection using only spin-conserving transitions of solid-state quantum emitters.
+These defect-based color centers are of particular interest for detection and response to physical variations such as pressure and strain, or conversely --- as we demonstrate the possibility of herein --- pressure and strain can be utilized to manipulate quantum emitter properties.
+To investigate how strain can alter the fundamental electron--phonon interaction of quantum defects, we employ the negatively charged silicon vacancy ($\mathrm{V_{Si}^{-}}$) in 4H-SiC as a use-case and study its vibrational structure under applied tensile and compressive uniaxial strain using first-principles calculations.
+We show that the strain variations of the emission spectrum can be explained by differing responses of bulk-like and quasi-localized vibrational modes.
+Importantly, the $\mathrm{V_{Si}^{-}}$ defect exhibits a strain-induced enhancement of the Debye--Waller factor under uniaxial tensile strain applied along the $a$-axis of 4H-SiC, thereby improving its performance as a quantum emitter.
+The strain-dependent changes in the phonon sideband enable distinguishing between compressive and tensile strain, opening up the possibility of magnetic-field-free strain detection using only spin-conserving transitions of solid-state quantum emitters.